vbuzzano/Bifrost/README.md

 **Mouse Tuning (`KEY=VALUE`):** `HZ=n` poll rate (default 50) · `HZDRAG=n` poll rate while dragging (default 15) · `SPEED=n` speed, 0.2-3.0 (default 1.0) · `DELTAMAX=n` startup glitch filter (default 80) · `CURVELINEAR=n`/`CURVERATIO=n` acceleration curve shape (defaults 2.0/0.5).

 **STATUS / STOP:** Talk to the already-running daemon instead of launching a new one - useful for scripts.
 Running `Bifrost` again while already active updates its settings live instead of starting a duplicate.
 Use `STOP` first to actually stop it, or `STATUS` to check.

-**⚠️ Port Limitation:** If you change the port on PC, you must also specify it on the Amiga CLI - it isn't auto-detected yet.

 ### Configuration